anla11/movie-rating-prediction/model_struct_exp/README.md

 In this project

-+ Self-implement Neural Network and some advanced learning techniques: drop_out, batch_norm
++ Self-implement Neural Network and some advanced learning techniques: drop_out, batch_norm, weight_decay
 + Run experiments with [MovieLen](https://grouplens.org/datasets/movielens/100k/) and [HecLen](https://grouplens.org/datasets/hetrec-2011/) dataset

-## I. Software Dependencies
+## I. Dependencies
    Anaconda 2.x is required.

 ## II.
 How to use the code